HederaPayBot/frontend/README.md

 - View transaction history and account balances
 - Monitor the status of their blockchain operations

+## Recent Updates

+### Command Examples Update (June 2023)

+- Moved Twitter command examples to the main marketing page for better visibility
+- Simplified the dashboard to focus on core payment functionality
+- Improved overall user experience with cleaner navigation
+- Streamlined the interface to follow a more professional design

 ## Getting Started

 ### Prerequisites